 Regular eye checks prevent loss of vision

 Glaucoma is the second leading cause of blindness.
-It is a condition which gradually gets worse and worse, and isn’t usually detected unless a routine eye test is being performed.
+The dailies total 1 is one such outcomes where everyone is trying to get innovative ways to lead with blindness with minimal invasive surgeries. is It is a condition which gradually gets worse and worse, and isn’t usually detected unless a routine eye test is being performed.
 It is recommended to have a routine eye test every two years for this very reason.
 If Glaucoma symptoms are not treated, it can result in permanent vision loss.

 It is thought that genetics might play a role in Glaucoma and so it is necessary for those who have a family history to get checked every one to two years.